Supporting Transgender and Non-binary People with Name Changes and Credit Reports

-The Equifax Pride Network (EPN), started in 2019, is an employee resource group supporting Equifax LGBTQ+ employees.
+THE EQUIFAX PRIDE Network (EPN) is an employee resource group supporting Equifax LGBTQ+ employees.
 Occasionally, the group features outside speakers about issues relevant to the LGBTQ+ community.
 That’s where our journey began in learning about some credit reporting challenges that people in the trans and non-binary community face.

-During Pride Month in 2020, the EPN hosted an external speaker who spoke to our group about his experiences being an openly transgender man in a corporate environment.
+During recent Pride Month activities, the EPN hosted an external speaker to discuss his experiences being an openly transgender man in a corporate environment.
 Prior to his talk, he mentioned his credit score went down significantly when he changed his full name as part of his transition.
 When EPN board members Chase Nicholson (he/him) and Gabriel Charvat (he/him) heard that, they engaged some internal experts to learn more about why this would have occurred.

 After some research, they learned what happened when he changed his names.
 The credit file with his chosen name did not contain his excellent credit history associated with his deadname, or pre-transition name.
 This explained why his score appeared to drop after changing his name.